glarocca/OpenAIRE_research_products/README.md

 For more details, please check the [OpenAIRE APIs for developers](https://egi.openaire.eu/develop).

+The selected **Research Products** downloaded from the EGI's OpenAIRE dashboard will be stored in `FILENAME`

+Research Products will be parsed with the [xml.etree.ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) python library

 ## Pre-requisites
 * `Python 3.10.12+` installed on your local compute